 Without reflection, we go blindly on our way, creating more unintended consequences, and failing to achieve anything useful. -- Margaret J. Wheatley

-Currently, I ask students to read for 30 minutes, including reading a non-fiction news article once a week and working towards their personalized goal once a week, work on S.T.
-Math for 30 minutes or solve a Read-Draw-Write problem from EngageNY, and write daily reflections in a Google Doc in order to track their experiences over the course of the year.
-I have created a list of general questions to support students having trouble on S.T.
-Math, and it is available here.
-With my students, I have developed success criteria for all classroom practices, including homework assignments, and it is available here.
+In my past work with schools, I have asked students to read for 30 minutes, including reading a non-fiction news article once a week and working towards their personalized goal once a week, and write daily reflections to document their experiences over the course of the year.

-My favorite thing about about today was _____ because _____.
+My favorite thing about about today was _____.

-The most important thing I learned today was _____ because _____.
+The most important thing I learned today was _____.

-The person who I helped the most today was _____ because _____.
+The thing I was most thankful for today was _____.